Common Questions and Answers about Acupuncture

 Side affects of oncology support

 One of our specialties is infertility.
-Acupuncture and IVF is having a lot of success these days.
+Acupuncture and IVF are having a lot of success these days.

 In December 2002 a group of physician/scientists at New York Weill Cornell Medical Center cited several promising fertility boosting benefits of acupuncture and called for a definitive study of acupuncture as a fertility treatment.
 Other studies have shown success rates boosted to 50% with IVF.
 Some of the benefits listed in their article in Fertility and Sterility are: